pnp/blog/content/post/pnp-powershell-or-cli-for-microsoft-365-or-both-or-other.md

 ```
 command and you're good to go.
 Maybe you would like to contribute?
 You would like to make something new
 or do a fix.
-That\'s great, as it is written in C# (so how hard can it
+That's great, as it is written in C# (so how hard can it
 be right?), it uses CSOM (as expected for C# code and SP Online things)
 but also MS Graph, and there even is a [ready guide to help you get
 started](https://pnp.github.io/powershell/articles/buildingsource.html)
 ## CLI for Microsoft 365
-And What\'s this?
+And What's this?
 And why would I need this?
 TBH those were my questions
 when I first go to know this tech.
 Please be aware at that time
 SharePointPnPPowerShellOnline (as the PnP.PowerShell was not out yet)
 was only for Windows (it could only run on windows PowerShell because of